 a.
-Submit a Change of Name Application Part I, including required documentation, 30 days prior to implementation.
-The completed application and documentation is presented to the Commission for initial approval.
+Submit a Change of Name Application including required documentation for review prior to implementation.
+The completed application and documentation are presented to the Commission for approval.

-- b.
-Once the change of name is implemented, the institution submits a Change of Name Application Part 2, including required documentation. - c.
-The Commission reviews all documentation submitted to date and approves or denies the substantive change, in accordance with accreditation standards.
+b.
+The Commission reviews all documentation and approves or denies the substantive change, in accordance with accreditation standards.
 DEAC notifies the institution in writing within 30 days of the Commission's action and notifies the U.S. Department of Education and other relevant constituencies in accordance with Section X, Notification and Information Sharing.